Inpatient Direct Care Nurses - Baystate Health

 15) Identifies own professional educational needs with minimal guidance 100% of the time.
 Performs a realistic self-evaluation to determine own strengths and weaknesses.
 Orients to the preceptor role.
 Consistently supports the growth and development of students and new personnel.
 Attends continuing education programs (5-8 contact hours or equivalent) related to the achievement of own professional goals as evidenced by the self-report with appropriate documentation.
 Is a member of a unit-based committee, task force, or change-producing group.
 Attends and participates in 80-90% of Unit Staff meetings as evidenced by attendance roster/review of minutes.
 Demonstrates ability to develop a therapeutic relationship with patients, families, and other members of the health care team.
 Promotes collaboration/team building and healthy interpersonal relationships with others.

 16) Will promote active participation in quality assurance research activities of health team members within the realm of responsibility.

 Demonstrates an active participation in quality assurance/research activities 100% of the time.
 Identifies 1-2 patients and/or nursing problems that need to be systematically investigated as evidenced by committee reports and/or evaluation/research tools.
 Communicates consistently with colleagues about quality assurance/research findings and their relevance to nursing practice.
 Participates in and ensures follow-through of research/quality assurance data collection.
 Can state current Unit CQI initiatives.
 Communicates an attitude of cheerful customer focused interactions in daily work activities.

 17) Demonstrates competency for one-to-one observation of patients based on department and unit-specific needs.

-18) Competent to care for patients in the Med/Surg/Tele units, ICU, and Emergency Department.
+18) Competent to care for patients in the Mental Health Unit, Med/Surg/Tele unit and OB (post-partum and well-newborn)